 Filter the results by Government Documents (right side of results page)

 2. Check Catalog of Government Publication (CGP) (below) --- OR from Library Homepage under E-Resources, choose letter C

 Keyword search - must use (AND, OR, NOT)

 Example: vietnam and war

 If URL is given - click on PURL for full-text of document

 FIND GOVERNMENT INFORMATION/DOCUMENTS ON THE INTERNET

-1. Use the online search engines listed below.
+1. Use the online search engines, databases, gateways, etc. listed below.

-2. Each agency of the U.S. Government publishes its own documents through the Government Printing Office (GPO) or through links on its homepage.
-Find information about each Government Agency by consulting the United States Government Manual via the link given below.
+2. Each agency of the U.S. Government publishes its own documents through the Government Publications Office (GPO) or through links on its homepage.
+Find information about each Government Agency by consulting the links under the Directories heading, specifically Government Departments and Agencies (through USA.gov) or the United States Government Manual.
 Here you will find information about what the agency does, address, phone numbers, and web address, etc.